RhetTbull/osxphotos/README.md

                                   corresponding values in the config file.
   --save-config <config file path>
                                   Save options to file for use with --load- config.
 File format is TOML.
+See also --config-only.
+  --config-only                   If specified, saves the config file but does
+                                  not export any files; must be used with --save-config.
   --help                          Show this message and exit.

 ** Export **